milomedia/tilix/_drafts/logicor-aims-for-heating-as-a-service.md

 Infrared heating is well known in commercial and hospitality sectors but relatively unknown as an alternative for domestic heating.
 Feedback from early adopter residential customers suggested that bundling electricity supply with a smart home system is a compelling offer for most households.

-Currently energy suppliers in the UK can only sell energy to customers in strict units known as kilowatt hours (kWh).
+Currently energy suppliers in the UK can only sell energy to customers in strict kilowatt hours (kWh) units.
 However, Ofgem and BEIS are open to the idea of households buying heat plans which are tailored to their specific needs.

 Having discovered that forming partnerships with incumbent energy suppliers was hard work, Logicor decided to go it alone and set up its own licensed electricity supply business.